How to Start a Business in Texas in 6 Steps

 There’s a lot to like about Texas.
 The abundance of tacos, for one.
 But perhaps more important is the state’s staunch support of its business community.
-With the exception of Delaware, there may be no better place to start a small business than Texas, which has the advantage of the nation’s second-largest population and a number of fast-growing metropolitan areas.
+Starting a business in Texas has the advantage of the nation’s second-largest population and a number of fast-growing metropolitan areas.

 For Lone Star State residents (and even out-of-state residents) interested in starting a business, the path ahead is relatively straightforward.
-Using the state’s Small Business Handbook as a guide, let’s review the economics of starting a business in Texas.
+Using the state’s Small Business Handbook as a guide, let’s review how to start a business in Texas.

-You need to choose the type of legal, for-profit entity you want your business to be, which depends on a few factors, including what kind of business you’re starting, whether you’ll have employees, and your comfort with liability.
+You need to choose the type of legal, for-profit business entity you want your business to be, which depends on a few factors.
+This includes what kind of business you’re starting, whether you’ll have employees and your comfort with liability.
 Some structures are free to register, others have a low fee and are subject to the state franchise tax.

 Some of the most common choices include:

-Sole proprietorship: The most common and simplest form of business structure, a sole proprietorship is perfect for one person, owning all the business assets, who wants to engage in business activity.
+Sole proprietorship: The most common and simplest form of business structure, a sole proprietorship is perfect for one person who owns all the business assets.
 This person is 100% liable for the business.
 Their sole proprietorship assumes their name, unless they want to create a “DBA certificate” to give it another name, to be filed in all counties where business is conducted.
 These structures are not subject to the state franchise tax.

 General partnership: Similar to a sole proprietorship, but it’s for two or more individuals.
 It’s a separate business entity from those people, but creditors can still hit up the partners’ personal assets to satisfy debts and liabilities.
 They are not subject to state franchise tax.